-These houses cost less, generally have easier resale and are less costly to customize with high-end finishes since the home is smaller.
+These houses cost less, generally have easier resale, and are less costly to customize with high-end finishes since the home is smaller.

-If you need more space for your family size then buy as needed, but otherwise, forget the 4000 sqft McMansions and go for a smaller or average size home.
+If you need more space for your family size then buy as needed, but otherwise, forget the 4000 sqft McMansions and go for a smaller or average-size home.

-Also, bear in mind that a well configured smaller home can feel much bigger than a larger home with wasted space.
+Also, bear in mind that a well-configured smaller home can feel much bigger than a larger home with wasted space.
 Large houses with frequently empty guest bedrooms increase your energy bills and suck your time in cleaning and maintaining.

-Same goes for your lawn size.
+The same goes for your lawn size.

 If you don’t envision spending your weekends mowing an acre of lawn or don’t like furry woodland creatures then don’t buy into the romantic HGTV scenes with sprawling front yards, manicured flower beds or homes that back out to forests.
 Buy what you need.